GottaGitlo/Otis/README.md

-# Greetings
+# Otis

-# This will be the first function for Otis.
-I want him to be kind and helpful and it is easiest to write.
+# I want Otis to be the perfect personal assistant.